 Unfortunately, not only do most gut cleanses not provide any of these benefits, but they may also do more harm than good.

 Is a Gut Cleanse Good or Bad?

-We’re not big fans of the common gut cleanses out there...not only are they super low in calories (you need those, remember?) but more importantly, they don’t actually help your gut.
+We’re not big fans of the common gut cleanses out there...not only are they super low in calories (you need those, remember?) but more importantly, most gut cleanses don’t actually help your gut health.

-Our overall take on gut cleanses is this: not worth it.
+Our overall take on gut cleanses: not worth it.

-A New Take on Gut Cleanses: Balance is Best
+A New Take on a Gut Cleanse: Balance is Best

 Instead of thinking about “cleaning out” your gut, you should think about balancing your gut.

 More specifically, balancing your gut microbiome – the collection of bacteria, viruses, and yeasts living in your intestines.

 It might be strange to realize that you’ve got a whole bunch of critters living in your gut, but these little guys are actually incredibly important in not only the function of your gut, but also in how well the rest of your body functions, too!

 There are “good” and “bad” bacteria that live in your gut and you want the good to outweigh the bad.